DaedalicEntertainment/lua-coding-conventions/README.md

 ## 4. Functions

 4.1.
-Functon names are lowercase and use underscores.
+Function names are lowercase and use underscores.

 4.2.
 Use the [syntax shortcut for named functions](http://lua-users.org/wiki/FunctionsTutorial):